SaloniSaxena01/Myntra-HackerRamp-WeForShe/README.md

 OUTPUT: Based on the above calculated sizes, the result comes out to be S,M,L,XL,XXL....

+NOTE:
-NOTE: If provided with another dataset, Shoulder size can also be calculated by the code.
+> If provided with another dataset, shoulder size can also be calculated by the code.
 > By Waist Size and Leg Length, length of jeans and Trousers can also be calculated.